github-pfeifer-syscon-de/genericImg/README.md

 The following may apply if you are not expecting to install this once.
 The above method depends on using install and uninstall symmetrically.
-To make this clearer say you misspell `./configure --prefix=/use` (that's my favorite) and `make install` will do whatever it was told and create `/use`.
+To make this clearer say you misspell `-Dprefix=/usr` (that's my favorite) and `make install` will do whatever it was told and create `/use`.
 You realize your mistake and correct the `/use` to `/usr` and install into to correct location.
-If you are attentive you may do a `make uninstall` for the incorrect location, if not the wrong files will sit there forever.
+If you are attentive you may do a `meson uninstall` for the incorrect location, if not the wrong files will sit there forever.

 Another issue arises if you are a bit lazy leave out the `make uninstall`